 Can I Use the Federal Bankruptcy Exemptions in Florida?

 For anyone that has conducted research on bankruptcy cases and exempt property, they will probably notice mention of Federal exemptions versus State exemptions.
 Each choice details a specific list of values you are allowed to keep.
 In the state of Florida, debtors are not allowed to use the federal bankruptcy exemptions, rather residents of the state must use the state exemptions.
 Federal bankruptcy exemptions, as well as state bankruptcy exemptions, protect specific property.
 In case you are curious as to the differences between federal and Florida state exemptions, here are the federal exemptions: The federal amounts are adjusted every three years in April, and if no dollar amount is stated, you can exempt the entire asset.
-The federal homestead exemption allows you to protect $22,975 of equity in your home, $3,675 for your automobile, $1,550 for your jewelry, $12,250 total on household goods, furnishings, appliances, books, clothing, animals, musical instruments or crops, $2,300 for tools of your trade, all health aids, all life insurance policies which have not matured, and $12,250 in the loan value of a life insurance policy (for whole life policies).
+The federal homestead exemption allows you to protect $22,975 of equity in your home, $3,675 for your automobile, $1,550 for your jewelry, and $12,250 total on household goods, furnishings, appliances, books, clothing, animals, musical instruments or crops, $2,300 for tools of your trade, all health aids, all life insurance policies which have not matured, and $12,250 in the loan value of a life insurance policy (for whole life policies).

-Under the federal exemption laws, you are allowed to keep $22,975 received from a personal injury lawsuit, any recovery for the wrongful death of a person you were a dependent of, and any compensation you received for being the victim of a crime.
-Federal law also provides of a “wildcard” exemption which can be applied to any property you own in the amount of $1,225, plus $11,500 of any unused portion of your homestead exemption.
+Under federal exemption laws, you are allowed to keep $22,975 received from a personal injury lawsuit, any recovery for the wrongful death of a person you were dependent on, and any compensation you received for being the victim of a crime.
+Federal law also provides a “wildcard” exemption which can be applied to any property you own in the amount of $1,225, plus $11,500 of any unused portion of your homestead exemption.
 In fact, Florida’s bankruptcy exemptions are extremely favorable to residents, including unlimited exemptions for homestead, annuities, and the cash surrender value of a life insurance policy.

 Florida Residency Requirements for Bankruptcy Exemptions

 You must have lived in the state of Florida for a minimum of 730 days prior to filing your bankruptcy petition to be eligible to use the property and other exemptions in the state.
-If you were not living in a single state during the two years prior to the time you filed for bankruptcy, the state exemptions you are allowed will depend on where you lived for the majority of the 180 day period prior to the two years before filing for bankruptcy.
+If you were not living in a single state during the two years prior to the time you filed for bankruptcy, the state exemptions you are allowed will depend on where you lived for the majority of the 180-day period prior to the two years before filing for bankruptcy.
 As an example, assume you lived in New Mexico from January 1, 2010-January 1, 2012 (two years), then make a permanent move to Florida.
 On January 1, 2013, you decide to file bankruptcy in Florida.
-In this scenario you must use the exemption laws of New Mexico because you have not lived in Florida for two years.
+In this scenario, you must use the exemption laws of New Mexico because you have not lived in Florida for two years.
 If you are ineligible for any state’s exemptions, you will be allowed to use the federal bankruptcy exemptions.